awsdocs/amazon-ecs-developer-guide/doc_source/create-service-console-v2.md

    1. To configure how Amazon ECS detects and handles deployment failures, expand **Deployment failure detection**, and then choose your options\.

-      1. To use the deployment circuit breaker, select **Use the Amazon ECS deployment circuit breaker**\.
+      1. To stop a deployment when the tasks cannot start, select **Use the Amazon ECS deployment circuit breaker**\.

-      1. To have the software automatically roll back the deployment to the last completed deployment state when the deployment circuit breaker sets the deployment to a failed state, select **Rollback on failure**\.
+         To have the software automatically roll back the deployment to the last completed deployment state when the deployment circuit breaker sets the deployment to a failed state, select **Rollback on failure**\.

+      1. To stop a deployment based on application metrics\., select **Use CloudWatch alarms**\.
+Then, from **CloudWatch alarm names**, choose the alarms\.
+To create a new alarm, choose **Create new alarm**\.

+         To have the software automatically roll back the deployment to the last completed deployment state when a CloudWatch alarm sets the deployment to a failed state, select **Rollback on failure**\.

 1. To configure service auto scaling, expand **Service auto scaling**, and then specify the following parameters\.